Nasr-Systems/sidebar_collapsed_default/README.md

 ## Sidebar Collapsed Default

-Collapses Sidebar by default.
+Collapses Sidebar by default on all desk pages.
 Helps use screen real-estate better on small screens

+Test on Frappe v15

 #### License

-mit
+MIT